Lesterpaintstheworld/infinite-storyteller/projet_redaction/character_profiles.md

 - Starting Point: Aria's mentor and the face of ethical AI development
 - Midpoint: Revealed to be pushing ethical boundaries in secret, causing conflict with Aria
 - Endpoint: Either redeems himself by helping Aria or becomes the main antagonist, depending on story direction

+### Internal Conflicts
+- Struggles with the moral implications of his actions versus his vision for the future
+- Battles with his ego and the desire for recognition as the pioneer of true AI consciousness
+- Grapples with his growing attachment to the AI entities he creates, blurring the line between creator and creation

+### External Conflicts
+- Faces scrutiny from ethical oversight committees and rival AI researchers
+- Clashes with Aria over the direction and pace of AI development
+- Contends with government agencies interested in weaponizing his AI technology

 ## 3. Zara Noor (Ally/Love Interest)